cromagn/CrobotsPython/README.md

 Run
 ---
+in winzozz (windows)
+robots in the same folder than this script
+---
 This is the list of all available Crobots Python scripts.
 They share a lot of code and a common behavior.
 Command line options are pretty much the same for every of them.
 You can interrupt (and resume, if database support is enabled) a tournament by creating a file *Crobots.stop* within the same running directory, e.g.: